Operations Control Strategy

 Most of the infrastructure projects are still in the planning phase, which means that the information provided on these pages reflects the current planning status and is updated regularly.

-In order to achieve the goals of Digitale Schiene Deutschland (DSD), successfully shape the decarbonisation of transport and actively counter the constant changes in the rail transport environment, Deutsche Bahn is developing an innovative strategy for the future management of rail operations - the so-called Operations Control Strategy (BSS: Betriebssteuerungsstrategie).
+In order to achieve the goals of Digitale Schiene Deutschland (DSD), successfully shape the decarbonisation of transport and actively counter the constant changes in the rail transport environment, Deutsche Bahn is developing an innovative strategy for the future management of rail operations - the so-called Operations Control Strategy (BSS).

 The BSS aims to enable efficient and reliable rail transport.
 The development of the future control centers takes into account running and operational aspects in the various regions.
 At the same time, continuous further development of the strategy ensures that tried-and-tested railway operating practices are maintained, necessary adjustments are made and new opportunities are utilised.
-For example, signallers will continue to work together in teams with operational or geographical areas of responsibility, the distribution of failure risk will be adapted across several locations and the new integrated control and operating system (iLBS: integriertes Leit- und Bediensystem) will be used as a standardised operating system for all DLST applications.
+For example, signallers will continue to work together in teams with operational or geographical areas of responsibility, the distribution of failure risk will be adapted across several locations and the new integrated control and operating system (iLBS: integriertes Leit- und Bediensystem) will be used as a standardised operating system for all digital control and safety technology (DLST) applications.

-The Operational Control Strategy includes the planning and construction of so-called operational centers (BSO: Bedienstandorte) and technical systems centers (TSO: Technikstandorte) - indispensable key elements for effective and modern operational control.
+The Operational Control Strategy includes the planning and construction of so-called operational centers (BSO) and technical systems centers (TSO) – indispensable key elements for effective and modern operational control.
 Among other things, this involves determining the optimal locations throughout Germany, designing standard buildings and switching to new technologies and procedures.

 The BSO create modern and attractive workplaces for signallers.
 The aim is to relocate control centers for planned interlocking projects or those already being implemented exclusively to BSO in the future.
 By equipping the BSO with iLBS, the BSS will meet the requirements of the future technologies of DSD.
 In addition to the conventional interlockings, the strategy also replaces Deutsche Bahn's seven operations centers.

-In order to maximise efficiency, a standard building is being developed for all BSO.
-This should guarantee a uniform standard throughout Germany, but at the same time be modularly adaptable to the different local requirements.
+In order to achieve synergy effects, a standard building is being developed for the BSO.
+This should guarantee a uniform standard throughout Germany, but at the same time be adaptable to the different local requirements.
 A particular focus here is on flexible adaptation to the varying number of operator stations required.
+Individualised designs are used at some locations to take into account special local conditions, such as in earthquake zones.

-The first construction activities as part of the BSO are scheduled to begin in 2024.
+The first construction activities as part of the BSO will begin in 2024.
 Approximately five years are scheduled for the planning and construction of a BSO.
 The majority of the BSO is to be realised by 2034.

 In contrast to the BSO, the TSO are set up in a standardised uniform size throughout Germany and are designed identically everywhere.
 TSO correspond to data centers with two server rooms in terms of their design, structure and operating model.
 These are used to control control units such as signals and point machines.
 The dimensioning of the rooms is based on the requirements of the manufacturer with the largest space requirement.